nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Multiple Transfers Reusing a Same File

 It is now possible for the user to add the same file to multiple Direct Transfert sessions.
 For a file to be uploaded, other sessions containing the same file will need to be either paused or finished.
-This is a requirements from the OS because one file cannot be read by two different threads at the same time.
+This is a requirement from the OS because one file cannot be read by two different threads at the same time.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2394](https://jira.nuxeo.com/browse/NXDRIVE-2394)